 Most often the discussion surrounding consumer debt focuses on how to get out of debt.
 Why debt is bad, and why saving money is good.
-In addition, debt is often a topic of interest for many personal finance books, blogs, and websites, including Filling The Pig.
+In addition, debt is often a topic of interest for many personal finance books and blogs.
 These perspectives are educational, relevant and important to the cause and effort of understanding the debt trap.
 However, does it explain all the debt in America?

 Discussions surrounding debt in America are understandable.
 The average individual credit card debt in the United States is $5,700, and household debt is a staggering $15,000.
 This level of debt takes a significant toll on individuals and families.
 Economically, it can negatively impact every area of our life.
 The cost of education, healthcare, our careers just to name a few.

 Who is Selling Debt?

 Let’s take a minute and set our own personal financial situation aside and look at credit from the perspective of those companies that sell or market credit-based services.
 From the standpoint of a bank, credit union, credit card company or any business that provides credit services as a means of generating revenue.
 Specifically how they market their services to get you to use credit and take on more debt.

 Disclosure – I have a B.S. degree in Marketing (seriously it’s a Bachelor’s Degree in Marketing, not a “BS” degree which is what you may be thinking) and over 25 years of marketing and sales experience.
 So my perspective on marketing is a bit different than the average layperson.
 Call me a marketing geek – I am always trying to understand why and how businesses market their services – why they do what they do.